 Later of course, I learned more about the street kids of Delhi.
 About how generally they’re sent out by pimps to collect money.
 Usually to fund drug addictions and prostitution.
 For the most part the children see next to nothing of the cash they bust a gut begging for.
 So I learned that as a rule it was better to give fruit, maybe even a chocolate bar.
-Anything really that would have brightened his day up a little.
+Anything really that would have brightened up their day a little.

 Leaving the death-mobile for the equally chaotic flow of Paharganj was like jumping out of the frying pan into the fire.
 I had never seen so many people crammed into one space.
 In fact, it made Saturday afternoon on London’s Oxford Street look like a leisurely stroll in the park.